digitalservice4germany/steuerlotse/erica_app/erica/README.md

 _NOTE_: If you use a Mac, get the corresponding `*.dylib` files

-### Certificate
+### Obtain Certificate

-You also need to acquire a test certificate from ELSTER and place it under `erica/instances/blueprint/cert.pfx`.
+You also need to obtain a test certificate from ELSTER and place it under `erica/instances/blueprint/cert.pfx`.

 ## Developing 👩‍💻 👨‍💻